pdbrown/triss/README.md

   -s                scan QR codes using default video camera.
 Implies '-c QRCODE'.
 ```

-### Merge QRCODE (PNG) images
+### Merge images
-Concatenate multiple images into fewer, larger ones.
-Use it to combine the
+Use `triss n_up` to merge multiple images into fewer, larger PNG images.
+The
-contents of a QRCODE share consisting of many images, so it can be distributed
+idea is to tile multiple QRCODEs (from the **same share**, never mix shares!)
-or printed more conveniently.
-This does not decode or decrypt any images, it
+onto each page so you can print fewer pages.
+This does not decode or decrypt
-merely concatenates them.
-It works on any input images and produces PNG outputs.
+anything.

 ```
 triss n_up [-h] N IMAGE [IMAGE ...]
 OUTPUT_NAME